claussian/Li-Scraper/README.md

 This will contain the search query for profiles of interest.

 `self.completedPages`
-In case the scraper halts midway, this will enable you to pick up at the page where you left off.
+In case the scraper halts midway, this variable will enable you to pick up at the page where you left off.
+Specify for example `self.completedPages = 9` if the scraper crashes at page 10 of your results.

 `self.totalPages`
 This determines the total number of pages that your scraper will evaluate.
 By default, LinkedIn does not display more than 100 pages of results for any search query.